Wake Me Up When September Ends: Commercial performance

-In the United States, the song reached number six on the Billboard Hot 100, and spent twenty weeks on the chart.
-It also reached number two on the Billboard Alternative Airplay, and twelve on Mainstream Rock.
+In the United States, the song reached number six on the Billboard Hot 100, and spent 20 weeks on the chart.
+It also reached number two on the Billboard Modern Rock Tracks chart and number 12 on the Mainstream Rock Tracks chart.
 On Billboard year-end charts for 2005, "Wake Me Up When September Ends" was number 46.
 The song was certified platinum by the RIAA in 2008.
-In Canada, the song entered the CHR/Pop Top 30 at number four, the Hot AC Top 30 at number three, and the Rock Top 30 at number 1.
-It was certified Platinum in the country four times by Music Canada.
+In Canada, the song entered the CHR/Pop Top 30 at number four, the Hot AC Top 30 at number three, and the Rock Top 30 at number one.
+It was certified platinum in the country four times by Music Canada.

-Outside of North America, "Wake Me Up When September Ends" reached number one on the charts in Croatia and the Czech Republic, as well as reaching number one on Germany Airplay.
+Outside of North America, "Wake Me Up When September Ends" reached number one on the charts in Croatia and the Czech Republic, as well as reaching number one on the German airplay chart.
 In the United Kingdom, it reached number one on the UK Rock & Metal chart, spending seven weeks at that spot, as well as peaking at number eight on the UK singles chart.
-As of February 2020, it is the bands fourth most-successful song in the country.
+As of February 2020, it is the bands fourth-most-successful song in the country.
 The song won the Favorite Song award at the 2006 Kids' Choice Awards, hosted by Nickelodeon.
 At the same ceremony, Green Day was the recipient of the Kids' Choice Award for Favorite Music Group.